 Holotranscobalamin, a marker of vitamin B-12 status

-Around our body, three carrier proteins are involved in the transport of vitamin B12.
-One of them is intrinsic factor – against which the body creates antibodies in pernicious anemia – while the other two are transcobalamin (TC) and haptocorrin (HC).
+Within our body, three carrier proteins are involved in the transport of B12.
+One of them is intrinsic factor, against which the body creates antibodies in cases of pernicious anemia, while the other two are transcobalamin (TC) and haptocorrin (HC).

 When transcobalamin and haptocorrin bind to the B12, the resulting complexes are known as holotranscobalamin (holoTC) and holohaptocorrin (holoHC).

 What happens to the remaining B12 circulating in the blood?
 It is bound to haptocorrin, creating the biologically-inert complex holoHC.
-We’re not fans of the regular B12 blood test, because it doesn’t distinguish between active B12 and this inactive complex.
-This is a serious issue, because active B12 can represent as little as 10% of your total B12:
+We’re not fans of the regular B12 blood test, because it fails to distinguish between active B12 and inactive holoHC.
+This is a serious issue, because active B12 can make up as little as 10% of your total B12:

-As a result, an active-B12 deficiency can easily be coupled to a normal total-B12 status, and many genuinely B12-deficient folks end up undiagnosed and untreated.
+As a result, an active-B12 deficiency can easily exist within what looks like a normal total-B12 status, and many genuine B12 deficiency cases end up undiagnosed.

 From these results it can be concluded that serum concentration of holoTC is a much better predictor of B12 status than total B12.